saltstack/salt-bootstrap/README.rst

 Adding Support for Other Operating Systems
 ------------------------------------------

+The following operating systems are detected, but Salt and its dependencies installation functions are not developed yet:

+**BSD**:

+- NetBSD

+**Linux**:

+- Raspbian (detected as Debian)
+- Slackware

+**SunOS**

+- OpenIndiana
+- Oracle Solaris
+- OmniOS (Illumos)

-In order to install salt for a distribution you need to define:
+In order to install Salt for a distribution you need to define:

 1. To Install Dependencies, which is required, one of: